 The Immigration and Naturalization Service (a Service of the Ministry of Justice and Security) is responsible in the Netherlands for the registration of the Asylum data.

-The "Wet op het Centraal bureau voor de statistiek, van 2 maart 2022" (the dutch Law on Statistics Netherlands, March 2, 2022) states in article 4 that CBS is responsible for the production of the EU statistics.
+The "Wet op het Centraal bureau voor de statistiek, van 2 maart 2022" (the Dutch Law on Statistics Netherlands, 2 March 2022) states in article 4 that CBS is responsible for the production of the EU statistics.

 This comprises all (mandatory and voluntary) statistics mentioned in the several EU Regulations and Directives.

 There exists a formal agreement between IND and CBS regarding the provision of data from IND to CBS for the purpose of EU and other statistics, which also features the Asylum data.
-There exists also a formal agreement between COA and CBS for data supply from COA to CBS for the purpose of statistics.

 IND has set up a registration/datawarehouse, in which amongst other data, the Asylum data are registered.
 IND compiles the Asylum statistics, and sends the (aggregated) tables to CBS, via a secured process.
 COA has a registration system, from which it sends the aggregated data for table A21 to CBS, via a secured process.